Patanouk/Kubernetes-bash-script/udemy/Section2/Section2-CoreConcepts.md

 * They can share same storage as well

 `kubectl run nginx --image nginx` -> Run a pod named nginx with a single docker nginx container running

+## 10 - PODS with Yaml

+Needed fields for yaml
+* `apiVersion` : version of the kubernetes api you're trying to use
+* `kind` : kind of resource
+* `metadata` : name, labels, annotations...
+* `spec` : Different for each resource type.
+Check docs for the list of possible values

+`kubectl create -f pod-definition.yaml` -> Create the `pod` (or more generally the resources) defined in the yaml file